A Non-Commercial Guide to Canmore (updated Feb 24, 2008)

 Rebound

 on the south end of Main Street.
-Fair people, good "fix it" department, I've bought two bikes there.
+Fair people, excellent "fix it" department, I've bought two bikes there.
+The owner fixed up a 20-year old burley with parts he had lying around, pretty cool.
 The Bicycle Cafe is good too, a little more attitude but good people/bikes and often the best deals on Santa Cruz anywhere in North America.

 More Good Choices from Bill Piekos, thanks.